SangwooJung98/Co-RaL-Dataset/README.md

 Building|Hybrid|✔|✔|✗|252.86|8.26|291.89|0.866

 ## Contact
 This dataset is provided for academic purposes.
-If you encounter some technical problems, please open an issue or contact <Sangwoo Jung: dan0130@snu.ac.kr>.
+If you encounter technical problems, please contact **<Sangwoo Jung: dan0130@snu.ac.kr>**.

-## Citation
+## BibTex
+'''
 TBD
+'''